 In terms of taking it, that was the only restriction.

-What were the targeted therapy drug side effects
+What were the targeted therapy drug side effects?

 There were side effects that I experienced.
 Very common side effects for these type of TKIs are rash, diarrhea, dry skin, and split fingernails or even the skin around your fingers.

 At least at the beginning, I experienced all of those.
-But again, I have to say that my oncologist was very thorough about letting me know what to expect and what I could do from the very, very beginning to try to be proactive and get ahead of those side effects.
+Again, I have to say that my oncologist was very thorough about letting me know what to expect and what I could do from the very, very beginning to try to be proactive and get ahead of those side effects.

-I gargled with mouthwash for mouth sores, I had a prescription to put on the rash if it developed and I also had an antibiotic to take to prevent it from getting worse upfront.
+I gargled with mouthwash for mouth sores, I had a prescription to put on the rash if it developed, and I also had an antibiotic to take to prevent it from getting worse upfront.
 I went into treatment armed very, very well with ways to deal with and handle the side effects that I could develop.

 It wasn’t that difficult of a process for me, but I was also very fortunate that I developed what seemed to me to be a good number of side effects, but a mild case for those side effects.
 Over time, I learned how to get out ahead of them.

-How effective was the afatinib
+How effective was the afatinib?